sinch/ios-call-your-twitter-friends/README.md

                 [SharedAppDelegate setTwitterAccount:twitterAccount];
 ```

-Ok, now to place a call.
-Starting the call is quite simple.
-Go to **MasterViewController.m** and find `tableView:didSelectRowAtIndexPath:`.
+Now, to place a call, go to **MasterViewController.m** and find `tableView:didSelectRowAtIndexPath:`.
 Replace the `// 4` comment with:

 ```objective-c
 id<SINCall> call = [self.callClient callUserWithId:[callingFriend username]];
 [controller setCall:call];
 ```

-You'll see that we get an error.
+You'll get an error.
 That's because we still need to get the Sinch client from the AppDelegate.
 Add the following method to return the Sinch client's call client property:

 ```objective-c
 - (id<SINCallClient>)callClient {